tonethar/IGM-330-Fall-2018/weekly/week-03B-notes.md

 2. **Compositing** is the combining of visual elements from separate sources into single images.
 - The standard compositing mode of canvas is `source-over`, which is also known as the "painters model", where new shapes are drawn on top of the existing canvas content.
-- canvas gives us a way to chnage this default behavior, and to change how different layers of an image interact.
+- canvas gives us a way to change this default behavior, and to change how different layers of an image interact.
 This is done with the `.globalCompositeOperation` property
+- you can read about these different compositing operations here: [ctx.globalCompositeOperation](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalCompositeOperation)
 - see the demo file below